yannpointud/AutoGen/README_ENG.md

 ## 👨‍💻 Author and Opportunities

-Developed by Yann POINTUD / yannpointud.
+Developed by Yann POINTUD / yann@pointud.fr
 Passionate about engineering autonomous, robust and efficient AI systems.
 Currently available, feel free to contact me to discuss how my skills can help with the success of your projects.